 Due to the ad-hoc nature of the materials I can get hold of, the items I create are usually individual pieces, or are very limited runs.
 So, if you see something you love; snap it up quick!
 As the chances of the same or a similar piece appearing again, are extremely slim.

 Yes, yes I do.
-Although, it’s probably best if you get in touch first, just to confirm shipping costs, times, etc.
+Although, unfortunately not through Silverhand Store just yet.
+This is in the works, though.
+If you are outside the UK and wish to get your hands on my creations, then it’s probably best if you get in touch first, just to confirm shipping costs, times, etc.

 Yes!
 Yes, I most certainly do.
 Whether you have something specific in mind, have seen a piece that I’ve already created and wish to put your twist on it, or you would like to brainstorm ideas for a project, then you are more than welcome get in touch to discuss.